Goal of this page:

 "To educate a man in mind and not in morals is to educate a menace to society."

 “Everything I know about morality and obligations of men, I owe it to football.”

 – Albert Camus

 Said educator and sports psychologist James Hickman back in 1979 (in the journal article "How to Elicit Supernormal Capabilities in Athletes" found in Coach, Athlete, and the Sports Psychologist), westerners frequently experience spontaneous bursts of energy that contribute to exceptional performance.
 However, eastern systems take this space a step deeper, teaching one to tap into often-hidden reserves of energy (source: Garfield).
 Garfield, a world-class weightlifter, also notes that temporary bursts of energy from another common source – anger – are unreliable and inconsistent and can lead to confusion and fatigue.
-After visiting the USSR in 1978, Hickman also noted that learning to influence our physiology mentally is an essential missing ingredient in most Western training systems, as is the process of firing up one's imagination.
+After visiting the USSR in 1978, Hickman also noted that learning to influence our physiology mentally is an essential ingredient missing from most Western training systems, as is the proper process of firing up one's imagination.

 "The angry general loses."